 Taking on the nickname of “Russian Bill,” he also claimed to have been an officer in the Czar’s exclusive Imperial White Hussars.
 He explained that he left Russia because he was going to face an embarrassing court-martial for striking a superior officer.

 Bill dressed like a “dandy,” was immaculately clothed, carried the best pistols, and paid particular attention to his curly blonde hair and mustache.
 It was obvious that he was well educated, spoke four languages, and attempted to discuss art, literature, and science with the very few he came into contact with, and who could converse on such a level.

 Though he looked and talked the part of a noble, no one believed him, chalking his talk up to tall tales or downright lies.

 Bill made his way to New Mexico, where he hooked up with the likes of the San Simon cowboys, sometimes referred to as the Clanton Gang, but more often, simply called the “the cowboys.”
 Notorious rustlers in southern New Mexico and Arizona, they stole cattle from Americans and sold them in Mexico and vice versa.
 They were also involved in stagecoach robberies and other thieving practices along the border.

 Though it is known that he spent time with some of the most illustrious characters in the west – people like the Clantons and “Curly Bill” Brocious, many believe that he was little more than an “errand boy” who amused the tough element.
 Tombstone, Arizona citizens saw him as a strange eccentric and he was often made the butt of humor.
 During his time with the “cowboys,” he made the acquaintance of Sandy King, a hard-drinking gunman who had a penchant for barroom brawls.
-Though no pair could have more different, they became friends.
+Though no pair could have been more different, they became friends.
 Later, when King left Tombstone for Shakespeare, New Mexico, Russian Bill followed him and the two began to rustle cattle.